Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 ### Use Pre-defined []string Identifying Key Sequence

-It is quite complicated to use "less" callback.
-You can simple pass a `[]string`, then jsonvalue will arrange the key sequence according the given string slice.
-If there is any keys not specified in it, it will be put after all specified ones.
+It is quite complicated to use the "less" callback.
+You can simply pass a `[]string`, then jsonvalue will arrange the key sequence according to the given string slice.
+If there are any keys not specified in it, they will be put after all specified ones.

 ```go
 func OptKeySequence(seq []string) Option
 ```

-If both `OptKeySequence` and `OptKeySequenceWithLessFunc` are specified, `OptKeySequenceWithLessFunc` will be used in priority.
+If both `OptKeySequence` and `OptKeySequenceWithLessFunc` are specified, `OptKeySequenceWithLessFunc` will be used with priority.

 ---

-## Handing NaN
+## Handling NaN

 In standard JSON, NaN (not a number) and +/-Inf (plus / minus infinity) are illegal.
-But in some cases, we had to handle those values.
+But in some cases, we have to handle those values.

 By default, jsonvalue will raise an error when handling those values.
 But some non-error conversion options are also provided.